Full List of 8 Senior Officers Who May Leave Nigeria Police Force After the Appointment of New IGP

 Idegwu was appointed to lead the Department of Research and Planning (R&P) at the Force Headquarters in Abuja as of March 2025.
 He is responsible for strategic planning,, policy formulation, and enhancing the Force’s operational efficiency.

-He holds a Doctorate degree (Ph.D.) in Peace and Security Studies.
-Idegwu heads a key department focused on ensuring standards, uniformity, and modernization in policing services.
+He holds a Doctorate (Ph.D.) in Peace and Security Studies.
+Idegwu heads a key department focused on ensuring standards, uniformity, and modernisation in policing services.

 Read also

-Legit.ng earlier reported that Olatunji Disu, a highly experienced senior police officer, has been positioned as Nigeria’s 23rd Inspector‑General of Police (IGP).
+Legit.ng earlier reported that Olatunji Disu, a highly experienced senior officer, had been positioned as Nigeria’s 23rd Inspector‑General of Police (IGP).

 Source: Legit.ng